 From the above layout plan as evidenced by the ground floor plan there are a number of entrances allowing for effective customer circulation and footfall.
-The mall consists of a total of 497 units, of which 463 units are occupied/lease out with the remainder 34 as vacant units as of the date of valuation.
-This is an occupancy of 93% approximately of the leased shop units GLA.
-It appears the GLA does not include non GLA revenue such as kiosks, ATM's, digital advertising, etc. The mall was extended in 2016 which is fully let and occupied along with the food court being refurbished in 2017.
+The mall consists of a total of 510 units, of which 487 units are occupied/lease out with the remainder 23 as vacant units as of the date of valuation.
+This is an occupancy of 95% approximately of the leased shop units GLA.
+The mall was extended in 2016 which is fully let and occupied along with the food court being refurbished in 2017.
 The below gross leasable area has been provided by the client:

-Mall Floor Configuration & Gross Leasable Area (GLA) Total GLA (sq. m) 90,272
+Mall Floor Configuration & Gross Leasable Area (GLA) Total GLA (sq. m) 93,066